Firework Safety Tips for your Fourth of July Weekend

 - Do not shoot fireworks off if under the influence of alcohol.

-- Show children how to properly hold sparklers, how to stay far enough away from other children and what not to do (throw, run or fight with sparkler in hand)—but supervise closely, regardless.
+- Show children how to properly hold sparklers, how to stay far enough away from other children and what not to do (throw, run or fight with a sparkler in hand)—but supervise closely, regardless.

 - Soak all used fireworks and the area utilized for the fireworks when finished.